MonashNovaRover/nova/src/ros/nova-gui/docs/generic_store.md

 - The current state.
 - The set function that lets you update the state to a different value and trigger a re-render.

-### Properties
-A generic store has the following properties by default:

-- can be accessed from any component
-- persists after tab refresh
-- syncs across tabs

 ## Setup